Insurgency: CAS urges NAF personnel to maintain highest level of readiness - Vanguard News

 NAF destroys Bandits Logistics base, Kills 25 armed bandits at Ajia, Zamfara State

-The CAS who lauded President Muhammadu Buhari for sustained support to NAF to carry out it assigned roles, said the NAF would continue to appreciate the gesture by remaining a disciplined force with the highest level of professionalism in all it activities.
+The CAS who lauded President Muhammadu Buhari for sustained support to NAF to carry out it assigned roles said the NAF would continue to appreciate the gesture by remaining a disciplined force with the highest level of professionalism in all its activities.

 Speaking on behalf of the troops, the Commander of 153 Base Services Group, Yola, Air Commander Anthony Ndache, who listed series of projects executed in the base to enhance the welfare of officers and men, lauded the CAS for his sustained effort in motivating the troops.